therealaldo/templates/trello.md

 | QA | Cards that are going through the QA process that is appropriate. |
 | Done | Cards that are, for all intents and purpose, done with all of the requirements completed. |

+> Epics and story cards are kept in *Backlog* until they are selected for development, where they will then reside in the *Epic* or *Stories* lane until all of the requirements have been met.
+Epics should be comprised of stories, with stories being comprised of different task cards which move from left to right on the board.

 ##### Business Dev

 | Lane | Purpose |